qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 --------------

 PostGIS layers are stored in a PostgreSQL database.
-The advantages of PostGIS are the spatial indexing, filtering and query capabilities it provides.
+The advantages of PostGIS are its spatial indexing, filtering and querying capabilities it provides.
 Using PostGIS, vector functions such as select and identify work more accurately than they do with OGR layers in QGIS.